aaort/todos/README.md

 ## Features

 You can create/edit/delete tasks, set reminder for particular date in the future or make it repeat itself with a given interval.
-Sign in into your account to be able to manage tasks from several devices or sign up if you're new.
+Sign in into your account to be able to manage tasks from several devices or create an account with email and passwords.
 You also can switch between light and dark modes.
-There is a lot more festures which will be aded very soon.

 ### Get Started